 Built-in 1927, Shada Palace was originally the headquarters of the Emira of Aseer Province.

-It’s a brilliant example of the traditional architecture of South Arabia, replicated in the construction of the new Emira Palace built a few meters from the heritage site.
+It’s a brilliant example of traditional South Arabian architecture, replicated in the new Emira Palace, built a few meters from the heritage site.

 Jebel Al-Akhdar – The Green Mountain

-In the south of Abha lies, Jebel Akhdar a green hill standing tall at an altitude of 2340 meters.
+To the south of Abha lies Jebel Akhdar, a green hill standing tall at an altitude of 2340 meters.
 It has one of the best viewpoints over the city of Abha and its surrounding mountains, extending to the edge of the majestic Sarawat mountains.

 Al-Basta